 And you will be branding your business every minute of every day.
 That’s why you need to understand why branding is essential from day one.
 Because branding is the only part of your business that will happen regardless of whether or not you believe in it’s power.

 Let’s say you love social media.
 You’ve got a ton of followers and friends who love to hear your quirky posts.
 So you always chime in about the latest political scandal and freely share your opinion about controversial issues.
 You think you’re charming.

 The rest think you’re completely obnoxious and rude.
 Many believe you over-share or don’t care if you’re offensive.
 And some block you because they simply don’t want to listen to anything you have to say anymore…

 You’ve branded yourself as that person.
 Now imagine the damage an unmanaged business can do to their brand.

 You have an idea of what your business should be.
 Something that’s uniquely yours.
 Maybe you want to be innovative and edgy.
 Or maybe you want to stand for quality and dependability.
 Perhaps you want to be a thought leader in your industry.
 Or maybe you have no idea because I’m throwing around a lot of information and it’s only Part 2!

 Don’t worry.
 Today is about understanding how essential branding is to your business.
 It’s about creating awareness now, not later when you’re doing damage control.
 It’s about building your brand from the bottom up.
-With the exact image you want to showcase to the world.
+With the exact image that you want to showcase to the world.

 Here’re a few concepts to think about when designing a brand for your new eCommerce store:

-How to Start an eCommerce Store: The Power of Pricing
+Online Branding for Your Ecommerce Store: The Power of Pricing

 Let’s play a little game called Can You Spot The Most Expensive Plain White Tee?